Soranohato/Midi-Renderer/README.md

 If you have less colors than instruments the color list will loop back to the first color and iterate through until all instruments are accounted for.

 ### Track Postition
 If you have an instrument that you would like to have its notes appear in a spot that does not correspond to its true midi position you can use this array.
-You can find it again by clicking NoteManager and scrolling down to transposes
+You can find it again by clicking NoteManager and scrolling down to transposes.
+This array behaves just like note color where each array element corresponds to the same number in "Tracks to Use".
+The number you set in the array is the number of semitones up or down you want to set the track to be moved.
+Positive numbers go up, negative numbers to go down.

 ### Background Color
 To change the background color simply click the ColorRect node and then where you see color change it to the color you want.